tinyweatherforecastgermanygroup/TinyWeatherForecastGermanyArchiver/README.md

 The CI/CD script producing the reports displayed here is a ['GitHub action workflow'](https://github.com/tinyweatherforecastgermanygroup/TinyWeatherForecastGermanyArchiver/actions/workflows/archiver.yml) created by Jean-Luc Tibaux (->[@eUgEntOptIc44](https://gitlab.com/eUgEntOptIc44)).
 Feel free to use it as a inspiration for your own projects.
 I'd be very grateful if this was helpful to you.
 Please let me know if so.

 Please be aware that the code used here is by no means production-ready.
 Before using even parts of this in professional/commercial environments please double check against local laws and regulations that might apply.
 In general your mileage might **significantly** vary.
 Use only at your **own risk**.
-No guarantee or waranty of any kind provided.
+No guarantee or warranty of any kind provided.

 Please also see [this GitLab Pages page](https://tinyweatherforecastgermanygroup.gitlab.io/index/) containing references to all linked resources of [TinyWeatherForecastGermany](https://tinyweatherforecastgermanygroup.gitlab.io/index/).

-This project is **not affialited** with any of the following organizations: Codeberg, the DWD, Google, GitLab or GitHub or related individuals in any way.
+This project is **not affiliated** with any of the following organizations: Codeberg, the DWD, Google, GitLab or GitHub or related individuals in any way.
 Named trademarks, brands and icons belong to their owners.

 ## Contributing